Care Designed Around You

 If your plan is not listed above, you may still have out-of-network benefits.
 Our team is happy to assist you.

-Not every eye exam is considered routine.
+Some Health Insurance covers routine exams, but not every eye exam is considered routine.

 If your visit involves a medical concern, such as eye discomfort, redness, infection, dry eye, glaucoma, macular degeneration, cataracts, diabetes-related changes, or other health conditions, your exam may be billed to your medical insurance rather than your vision plan.

-Medical insurance covers the diagnosis and management of eye health conditions.
+Health insurance covers the diagnosis and management of eye health conditions.

-Medical insurance applies when your visit involves the health of your eyes, not simply updating a glasses prescription.
+Health insurance applies when your visit involves the health of your eyes, not simply updating a glasses prescription.

 Examples include: